snowplow/snowplow-ecommerce-tracking-accelerator/content/introduction/_index.md

 #### Introduction

 Welcome to the **Ecommerce Web** accelerator.
-Once finished, will have all the required tracking and data infrastructure to measure customer behaviour, discover new growth opportunities and optimize your online sales performance.
+Once finished, will have all the required tracking and data infrastructure to measure customer behavior, discover new growth opportunities and optimize your online sales performance.

 Here you will learn to:

 - Set up the required ecommerce tracking on your website
-- Model and Visualise Snowplow data
+- Model and Visualize Snowplow data
   - using the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package and Streamlit
   - using our sample data for Snowflake (no need to have a working pipeline)
 - Apply what you have learned on your own pipeline to gain insights